 - Blood Knight: Phoebe in the first game.
 Nearly everything she says involves smashing something or wanting to smash something.

-- Boom, Headshot: Said by Mari during her Limit Break.
+- Boom, Headshot: One of Mari's dialogue lines reserved for using her Limit Break.

 - Breaking the Fourth Wall: Lina in the second game sometimes says "This game needs a harder difficulty!" as a victory line.

 - Casanova Wannabe: Reuben will hit on just about any woman he crosses.